johnwaynehacker/rwd-xray/README.md

 ##### STATUS: high priority (many files use this format)
 - [x] signature
 - [ ] headers
-    - [ ] where are the encryption keys, are they in the 6th header?
+    - [ ] encryption keys - are they in the 6th header?
 - [ ] firmware
-    - [ ] first 8 bytes are different, so what are they?
+    - [ ] cipher - firmware is most likely encrypted
-    - [ ] firmware is most likely encrypted, so what is the cipher?
+    - [ ] checksums - need to find some to validate
-    - [ ] can we find checksums to validate?
+    - [ ] first 8 bytes - different, so what are they?

 ##### SIGNATURE
 ```